Top 14 Venture Capital Firms for Food and Beverage Startups

 Image of S2G Investments - Top VCs in Food and Beverage

-S2G Investments is a multi-stage firm that backs companies from seed to late stage, focusing on food, agriculture, oceans, and energy.
-They invest in businesses that are building a healthier and more sustainable food system.
+S2G Investments is a multi-stage firm that invests across the food, agriculture, oceans, and energy sectors.
+They provide capital to companies working on creating healthier and more sustainable systems.

-• Industries of focus: Food and Beverage, Agriculture, Oceans, Energy
+• Industries of focus: Food and agriculture, oceans, energy

 • Geographical presence: Based in Chicago, Illinois